 2. In December 2019 a new Coronavirus, designated 2019-nCoV, was identified in Wuhan, China

 Wuhan is the capital city of China’s Hubei province.
 This happened after 41 people developed pneumonia without a clear cause.
-This is a new strain that has not been previously been identified in humans.
+This new COVID-19 strain that has not been previously been identified in humans.
 Little is known about it, although human-to-human transmission has been confirmed.

 3. The name “Coronavirus” is derived from the Latin corona